4 Chapter 4: Foundational Philosophies of Education

 Socrates’ work is only known through the works of Plato.
 Plato observed Socrates questioning a slave boy to help him understand what he knew about a specific concept.
-This questioning technique became known as the Socratic Method and was explored in-depth in chapter one.
+This questioning technique became known as the Socratic Method and was presented in chapter one.
 When applied in classrooms, the Socratic method actively engages students in the learning process, improves understanding, and promotes higher-order thinking.

 Kant (1724 – 1804):

 Educational Implications of Idealism

 When translated to the classroom, teachers with an Idealist school of though would emphasize being role models of these absolute truths, ideas, and values.
 Curriculum would focus on broad ideas, particularly those contained in great works of literature and/or scriptures.
 Teaching methods used within idealism include: lecture, discussion, and Socratic dialogue.
 Essential to these teaching methods is posing questions that generate thoughts and spark connections.

 Paul (n/d) suggests the following six types of Socratic questions: